-The Scheme will also actively invest in Scheme Property that comprises:
+The Scheme will also hold:

-- 1. Any other assets which relate directly to or arise from investment in the Primary Assets to generate additional revenue, for example licences permitting farmers to graze stock or beekeepers to maintain hives on the land. - 2.
+- 1. Carbon units generated under the Emissions Trading Scheme (ETS) or equivalent carbon credits. - 2.
+Any other assets which relate directly to or arise from investment in the Primary Assets to generate additional revenue, for example licences permitting farmers to graze stock or beekeepers to maintain hives on the land. - 3.
 Cash deposits with registered New Zealand banks.